Ft. Lauderdale Construction Litigation Attorney

-Attorney David S. Tupler, P.A. has represented Hollywood and Fort Lauderdale for more than 20 years, offering expert, personalized service in construction-related legal matters for a fraction of the cost of larger Florida law firms.
+Attorney David S. Tupler, P.A. has proudly represented Hollywood and Fort Lauderdale for more than 25 years, offering expert, personalized service in construction-related legal matters for a fraction of the cost of larger Florida construction law firms.

 Broward County remains a hotbed for new construction and development.
 Simply look up and you’re likely to see a crane, symbolizing a large-scale construction project.
 Given the general complexities associated with relationships between owners, contractors, subcontractors or sub-subcontractor, the chances of a dispute are high.

 Our Hollywood & Fort Lauderdale construction lawyers handle the following types of cases:

 - construction litigation

 - litigating validity of a lien

 When a client retains us to resolve a construction dispute, our primary goal is to identify the most cost-effective and potent strategy – given the circumstances – that will lead to the most favorable outcome.
 We aggressively protect your interests through arbitration or mediation, and, when necessary, through civil litigation.